-Newson Publishing’s young adult book Uncle T and the Uppity Spy, book is about Jackson’s relationship with Jim Lewis, his slave, right-hand-man, and confidante.
-Stonewall Jackson defended the Virginian Southern lifestyle and state sovereignty; yet he was a pioneering educator and helper of blacks-facts which are little known when we
+Newson Publishing’s young adult book Uncle T and the Uppity Spy, the book is about Jackson’s relationship with Jim Lewis, his slave, right-hand-man, and confidante.
+Stonewall Jackson defended the Virginian Southern lifestyle and state sovereignty, yet he was a pioneering educator and helper of blacks-facts which are little known when we

 The purpose of Newson Publishing is to relay history in an enjoyable way.
-Fiction, as someone once said, lies to tell the truth.
+Fiction, as someone once said, lies, to tell the truth.
 Sometimes stories enliven historical facts.
 This is historical fiction’s purpose.
 Of course, it is important to distinguish fact from fiction so that history is not distorted.
 Newson Publishing books